David X: Biography

 In 1522, he refused to convert to Islam as Shah Ismail had demanded.
 A new Persian invasion ensued, led this time personally by the Shah.
-David and his son, Luarsab I, offered him a fierce resistance at the Battle of Teleti, but were finally outnumbered and defeated.
+David and his son, Luarsab, offered him a fierce resistance at the Battle of Teleti, but were finally outnumbered and defeated.
 The Kartlian capital Tbilisi was taken by treachery and garrisoned by a large Persian force, making east Georgia nominally fall for the first time under Safavid rule.
 On the death of Ismail in 1524, David liberated Tbilisi and expelled the Persians from the country.
 The Safavid Persians would later try to retake Tbilisi.

 In 1525, he reconquered Aghjakala, Lower Kartli, and massacred all the Turkoman Qizilbash who had settled there.
 The same year, he abdicated the throne in favor of his younger brother George IX, and retired to a monastery under the name of Damiane.
 David X died in 1526 and was buried at the Svetitskhoveli Cathedral at Mtskheta.

 Family

 David, as crown prince, first married Nestan-Darejan or Miraingul Baratashvili, daughter of Prince David Baratashvili, but the union was denounced by David's father, Constantine II.

-David married secondly to Princess Tamar Jaqeli (died in 1554), daughter of Kvarkvare II Jaqeli, Atabag of Samtskhe.
+David married secondly to Princess Tamar Jaqeli (died in 1554), daughter of Qvarqvare II Jaqeli, Atabeg of Samtskhe.
 She might have been the mother of all of David's children, including his eldest son and successor Luarsab I. Prince Vakhushti reports that the mother of Luarsab was captured by Shah Tahmasp I at Ateni and carried off to Iran, where she committed suicide by poisoning in 1556.
 According to Cyril Toumanoff, Nestan-Darejan/Miraingul was the mother of David's three sons, Luarsab, Adarnase, and Ramaz, and it was she who committed suicide in 1556.
 He considers Tamar to have been the third name of this queen, such polyonymy not being infrequent in Georgia at that time.